An authentic Finnish sauna built into an Ifor Williams trailer

-We’ve built a fully functioning wood-burning sauna using a boxvan from Ifor Williams Trailers.
-It means outdoor enthusiasts and people potentially interested in authentic Finnish sauna now have the chance to try the experience for themselves.
-Our sauna comes complete with a dimmable, LED-lit backrest, and will be parked up at idyllic tourist spots including the Lake District and at endurance events, cycle races, festivals and triathlons as soon as the lockdown restrictions lift.
+We’ve built a fully functioning wood-burning sauna using a boxvan from Ifor Williams Trailers in order for outdoor enthusiasts and people potentially interested in authentic Finnish sauna to have the chance to try the wonderful experience for themselves.
+Our sauna trailer comes complete with a dimmable, LED-lit backrest, and will be parked up at idyllic tourist spots including the Lake District and at endurance events, cycle races, festivals and triathlons as soon as lockdown restrictions lift.

 Our MD Jake Newport explained, “A lot of our work is high-end domestic.
 The problem we have is being able to show people how our saunas are really meant to be enjoyed.
 We just felt the real deal for us would be to have a properly finished sauna in a beautiful setting next to a lake where you can go for a cold plunge too and see what it’s all about.
 In the UK, sauna use is a really prescribed event, lasting 10 minutes.
 In Finland, you won’t find any sand timers on the wall at all.
 It’s about listening to your own body.
 If you get the temperature and humidity right, it’s nice and relaxing.You’ll not only release endorphins, you will sleep like you haven’t slept since you were a teenager.
 There’s a huge upswing in the amount of research being undertaken in Finland.
 Scientist and cardiologist Dr Jari Laukkanen, for one, has published a number of scientifically researched journals on the sauna health benefits.”